jaalto/project--shell-script-performance-and-portability/README.md

     [[ ! $var ]]     # Bash
     [ -z "$var" ]    # archaic
 ```

-# NO PERFORMANCE GAINS

-None of these offer any advantages to speed up shell scripts.

 - There are no practical differences between
   these.
 The POSIX `$(())` statement